Alekszyg/Gravity-Simulator/README.md

-A gravity simulator projects that I've written in C, fully rendered with ASCII graphics
+A gravity simulator project that I've written in C, fully rendered with ASCII graphics